cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 ###Variance and Standard Deviation
 **Variance** is a better measure of variability than the above methods.
+Variance:
-It evaluates how far each observation is from the mean, and penalises observations more the further they lie from the mean.
-It **sums the squares** of each difference and divides by the number of observations i.e:
+* Evaluates how far each observation is from the mean, and penalises observations more the further they lie from the mean
+* **Sums the squares** of each difference and divides by the number of observations i.e:
 $$ s^2 = {\sum(x - \bar{x})^2 \over n - 1}$$

-$$n-1$$ is used (instead of $$n$$) because the mean of the sample is known and therefore the last observation calculated must taken on a known quantity.
-This is known as a **degrees of freedom**, which is a mathematical restriction used when using one statistical test in order to estimate another.
-It is a confusing topic best illustrated with an example.
+  * $$n-1$$ is used (instead of $$n$$) because the mean of the sample is known and therefore the last observation calculated must taken on a known quantity
+    * This is known as a **degrees of freedom**, which is a mathematical restriction used when using one statistical test in order to estimate another
+    * It is a confusing topic best illustrated with an example:

-You have been given a sample of two observations (say, ages of two individuals), and you know nothing about them.
-The degrees of freedom is **two**, since those observations can take on any value.
+      * You have been given a sample of two observations (say, ages of two individuals), and you know nothing about them
+      * The degrees of freedom is **two**, since those observations can take on any value.

-Alternatively, imagine you have been given the same sample, but this time I tell you that the mean age of the sample is 20.
-The degrees of freedom is **one**, since if I tell you the value of one of the observations is 30, you know that the other must be 10.
+      * Alternatively, imagine you have been given the same sample, but this time I tell you that the mean age of the sample is 20
+      * The degrees of freedom is **one**, since if I tell you the value of one of the observations is 30, you know that the other must be 10
       Therefore, only one of the observations is free to vary - as soon as its value is known then the value of the other observation is known as well.

 Different statistical tests may result in additional losses in degrees of freedom.